ewgewgewg/algo-site/content/posts/js-algos.md

 How to find the maximum width of a binary tree?
 One solution involves depth-first search.
 Create an empty `leftmostLocations` array, then conduct a depth-first search starting with the `root` node, a `widthLocation` of 0, and a `depth` of 0.
 The base case is a null node, but otherwise, a helper function can update the `leftmostLocations` array with the current `widthLocation` at the `depth` index if the `depth` has never before been seen.
 You can then create an `indexNormalizedToLeftmost` but subtracting the leftmost location at the given depth from the `widthLocation` (which helps with large LeetCode test cases), update a `best` with `indexNormalizedToLeftmost+1` if appropriate, and run the helper on the `.left` and `.right` of the current `node`, also passing down the doubled `indexNormalizedToLeftmost` and the doubled `indexNormalizedToLeftmost` with a 1 added after the multiplication, respectively.
 The third argument for both depth-first search calls is simply `depth+1`.

-{{< code language="javascript" title="[Maximum Width of a Binary Tree](https://leetcode.com/problems/maximum-width-of-binary-tree/) -- influenced by [linfongi's code](https://leetcode.com/problems/maximum-width-of-binary-tree/solutions/154200/javascript-dfs-solution/)" expand="Show" collapse="Hide" isCollapsed="false" >}}
+{{< code language="javascript" title="[Maximum Width of a Binary Tree](https://leetcode.com/problems/maximum-width-of-binary-tree/) -- code adapted from [linfongi's code](https://leetcode.com/problems/maximum-width-of-binary-tree/solutions/154200/javascript-dfs-solution/)" expand="Show" collapse="Hide" isCollapsed="false" >}}
 // typeof root === "object" (binary tree node)

 const widthOfBinaryTree = (root) => {